apache/trafficserver/doc/developer-guide/plugins/continuations/index.en.rst

 cannot have data associated with it (i.e., ``TSContDataGet/Set`` cannot be used).

-When using a ``NULL`` mutex it is dangerous to access the continuation's data, but usually continuations with ``NULL`` mutexes have no data associated with them anyway.
+When using a ``nullptr`` mutex it is dangerous to access the continuation's data, but usually continuations with ``nullptr`` mutexes have no data associated with them anyway.
 An example of such a continuation is one that gets called back every time an HTTP request is read, and then determines from the request alone if the request should go through or be